CarInsurance.com Insights

 Note: USAA is only available to military community members and their families.

-In the table below, see the average annual rates from Illinois’s top insurers for liability insurance, ranked from cheapest to most expensive.
-Coverage limits are $50,000 for bodily injury per person, $100,000 for bodily injury per accident and $50,000 for property damage.
+Below, you’ll see average annual rates for major insurance providers in Illinois, ranked from cheapest to most expensive for liability insurance coverage.
+The coverage limit for the below-mentioned rates is $50,000 for bodily injury per person, $100,000 for bodily injury per accident and $50,000 for property damage.

 CompanyLiability only annual rates